docusign/connect-python-worker-aws/README.md

   envelope's documents will only be downloaded if the envelope is `complete` and includes a
   `Sales order` custom field.

+## Unit Tests
+Includes three types of testing:
+* [SavingEnvelopeTest.cs](UnitTests/SavingEnvelopeTest.cs) allow you to send an envelope to your amazon sqs from the program.
+The envelope is saved at `output` directory although its status is `sent`.

+* [RunTest.cs](UnitTests/RunTest.cs) divides into two types of tests, both submits tests for 8 hours and updates every hour about the amount of successes or failures that occurred in that hour, the differences between the two are:
+    * `few` - Submits 5 tests every hour.
+    * `many` - Submits many tests every hour.

+In order to run the tests you need to split the terminal in two inside Visual Studio Code, In the first terminal run the connect-csharp-worker-aws program.
+In the second terminal choose the wanted test.
+You can see above at ` Run the examples` part how the files can be run.

 ## Support, Contributions, License